roman-milk/roman-milk.github.io/robs-saga.md

+===

- ****** Rob's Saga Ch.
-02 ****** byJust_Plain_Bob© When I got home from work that night I found that Audrey had taken a day off from work and had used that day to move back into the house.
+When I got home from work that night I found that Audrey had taken a day off from work and had used that day to move back into the house.
 She and the girls were in the kitchen making dinner and since they weren't scowling at each other I assumed that things were so far okay.
 Barb said:

  "Dinner will be ready in about five minutes daddy" and I saw Audrey give a quick glance Barb's way.
 I would bet that that "daddy" was Barb's way of letting Audrey know that she was staking a claim to part of me and letting Audrey know that there was a strong relationship there that Audrey wasn't going to be allowed to mess with.